-- Generally represented with 16 bits, but they are extended to 32 bits before being used in an operation. - Most operations use signed constants, although a few support unsigned. - Integer constants can be represented in MIPS assembly instructions using decimal, hexadecimal, or octal values. - A reflection of design principle 3, make the common case fast. - Because constants are used frequently, it is faster and more energy efficient to support instructions with built-in constants rather than fetching them from memory all the time.
+- Generally represented with 16 bits, but they are extended to 32 bits before being used in an operation. - Most operations use signed constants, although a few support unsigned. - Signed constants are sign-extended - Integer constants can be represented in MIPS assembly instructions using decimal, hexadecimal, or octal values. - A reflection of design principle 3, make the common case fast. - Because constants are used frequently, it is faster and more energy efficient to support instructions with built-in constants rather than fetching them from memory all the time.